Massachusetts General Hospital/HMS MD Oral Maxillofacial Surgery Residency Training Program

 Dates and Timeline

-All applications and supporting documents must be received by September 15, 2019 to be considered for an interview.
+To be considered for an interview, all applications and supporting documents must be received by September 15th of the year prior to the start date.
 The Selection Committee will only consider applications that are complete with all credentials received by the published deadline.
-Interviews are granted by invitation of the Selection Committee and will be conducted in November 2019 for acceptance into the program beginning July 1, 2020.
+Interviews are granted by invitation of the Selection Committee and will be conducted on the first Friday of November for acceptance into the program beginning in July.

 Selection of successful applicants will generally be made by participation in the National Dental Matching Program (NDMP).
 All applicants are responsible for registering with the NDMP at 416-977-3431 or www.natmatch.com.

 55 Fruit Street, Warren 1201